bromanbro/taggins/README.md

 A command line tool for descriptively tagging files

 ## About The Project
 Taggins is a command line tool that allows you to; create, read, update, and delete descripive tags for your files.
-It adheres to the Unix phiosophy of tools that do one thing really well.
+It adheres to the Unix philosophy of tools that do one thing really well.
 Taggins is meant to tie in with other command line tools providing you a way of quickly locating items of interest.

 You should probably use taggins if:
 * You are a linux user.
 * You like stringing together powerful commands in the terminal.
 * You have vast amounts of media and need a powerful tool to help you categorize.
 * You are a researcher that needs to catagorize files.
-* You are a parent that wants to launch a slideshow in < 20 seconds of all pictures with tags: Chester LittleLeaque 2019.
+* You are a parent that wants to launch a slideshow in < 20 seconds of all pictures with tags: Chester LittleLeague 2019.
 * You are a person who likes to categorize things in arbitrary ways.

 You may want to move along if: